 Finally, the starter web get openend in your default browser.

 Rebuild a site

 A project runs Jekyll in incremental mode with auto-regeneration enabled.
-All changes made to the pages (posts) of your web at runtime are automatically detected and the affected are rebuild and (live) reloaded.
+All changes made to your web’s pages and posts at runtime are automatically detected, and the affected pages are rebuilt and automatically reloaded with your browser.

-To rebuild the site from the scratch, a web can be completely rebuild by running the task
+For rebuilding a site from scratch, a web can be completely rebuilt by running the task

 If the site rebuild, re-run:

 To start from the beginning, you can reset the runtime system to the factory state.
 The top-level task

 reset does the resetting work for you and cleans up each and everything except the NPM modules folder

 The cleanup runs some tasks for the root folder and in parallel sub-tasks using Jekyll for the Web: